OSMBuildings/OSMBuildings/README.md

-`touchend` | Fired when the user releases the map on a touch screen `gesturechange` | Fired when the user performs a gesture on a touch screen `move` | Fired on any movement of the map view `dragstart` | Fired repeatedly while the user drags the map `drag` | Fired repeatedly while the user drags the map `dragend` | Fired repeatedly while the user drags the map
+`touchend` | Fired when the user releases the map on a touch screen `gesturechange` | Fired when the user performs a gesture on a touch screen `move` | Fired on any movement of the map view

 ### OSM Buildings options